skiluvia/pandas-challenge-1/README.md

 -   Created a new column for the profit of each line using line cost and line price

 # Summary
 -  Calculated the total revenue from each of the top 5 clients in Part 1.
 Also created a summary DataFrame showing the totals for the top 5 clients with the following information: total units purchased, total shipping price, total revenue, and total profit.
 Sorting by total profit, format the data and rename the columns to names suitable for presentation.
 Currency should be in millions of dollars.
-The client ID 24741 generated a total profit of over $36M which it is 12 times over other clients.
+The **client ID 24741 generated a total profit of over $36M which it is 12 times over other clients**.
 If this is my business this is one of the clients to make sure their demands are prioritized.
+It also looks like **consumables** such as **bathroom supplies** are the most sought products.

 # Appendix